Admissible Higson-Roe sequences for transformation groupoids: The admissible HR sequence

 \begin{proposition} With the previous notations, we have \begin{enumerate} \item[•] For any $T\in D^*_\Gamma (X, Z, H)$, a lift of $T$ is a compact perturbation of the operator $T_e\in \maL_{C^*(\maG)} (\maE^H)$ which is the conjugate by the isomorphism $\phi$ of Lemma \ref{Smough2} of $(\pi\rtimes\Gamma)(e)(T\rtimes\Gamma)(\pi\rtimes\Gamma)(e)$. \item[•] Moreover, $C^*_\Gamma (\maE^H)$ coincides with the ideal of $C^*(\maG)$-compact operators, i.e. $C^*_\Gamma (\maE^H) = \maK_{C^*(\maG)}(\maE^H)$. \end{enumerate} \end{proposition}

 \begin{proof} Let $f\in e\left(C_0(Z\times X)\rtimes\Gamma\right)$, then $ef=f$ and we may write

 The commutator in the LHS is a compact operator by Lemma \ref{rtimes}.
-Therefore the RHS is also a compact operator.
-The isomorphism $\phi$ of Lemma \ref{Smough2} intertwines the compact operators,.
-Replacing $T$ by $T^*$ in this computation shows that $T_e$ is a lift of $T$.
-Now, notice that the operator $L_e\circ (L_e)^*$ is the identity of the Hilbert module range of $e$.
+Therefore the RHS is also a compact operator. {{Recall that the notation $(\pi\rtimes\Gamma)(f)$ in Definition \ref{def2 lift2} really means $\phi^{-1} (\pi\rtimes\Gamma)(f)$ where $\phi$ is the isomorphism of Lemma \ref{Smough2}.
+Hence we deduce by definition of $T_e$ that}} {{ So $T_e (\phi^{-1} (\pi\rtimes\Gamma)(f)) - (\phi^{-1}(\pi\rtimes\Gamma)(f)) (T\rtimes \Gamma)$ is a compact operator, and we have shown that the first diagram in Definition \ref{def2 lift2} commutes up to compact operators.
+Replacing $T$ by $T^*$ in this computation shows that $T_e$ is indeed a lift of $T$.}} Now, notice that the operator $L_e\circ (L_e)^*$ is the identity of the Hilbert module range of $e$.
 Hence, if $\what T$ is a lift of the zero operator, then

 The second item is also proved similarly by using Lemma \ref{rtimes} and conjugation by the isomorphism $\phi$.
 More precisely, if $T\in C^*_\Gamma(X,Z,H)$, then $T\rtimes \Gamma$ is $\pi\rtimes\Gamma$-locally compact by Lemma \ref{rtimes}.
 Therefore, the operator $(\pi\rtimes\Gamma)(e)(T\rtimes\Gamma)$ is a compact operator on the Hilbert module $(C(X)\otimes H)\rtimes\Gamma$.
 On the other hand, any compact operator is a lift of any $T\in C^*_\Gamma (X, Z, H)$ since $L_f\circ T$ is then a compact operator.
 This ends the proof. \end{proof}